 Curriculum plans at the Circle Centre nursery reflect a balance between the unique needs of each individual child and the broad and balanced requirements of the Early Years Foundation Stage (EYFS) curriculum.
 Topics and activities planned for each term are detailed in our nursery newsletter with core vocabulary which is issued each half term.

 Our setting provides a specialist environment with educational/therapeutic approaches which are ‘autism specific’.
-Circle Centre incorporates:

 Our nursery particularly incorporates the SCERTS model which is a research-based educational approach and multi-disciplinary framework that addresses the core challenges faced by children with autism and related disabilities, and their families.
 It focuses on the areas of Social Communication, Emotional Regulation and Transactional Support as the highest priorities.

-The environment at Circle Centre is organised to promote learning for young children who have complex communication difficulties by controlling the overall level of stimulation, adopting a communication-based curriculum, pacing activities to teach attention and group learning skills and using each children’s particular interests to extend and develop their learning.
+The environment at Circle Centre is organised to promote learning for young children who have complex communication differences by controlling the overall level of stimulation, adopting a communication-based curriculum, pacing activities to teach attention and group learning skills and using each children’s particular interests to extend and develop their learning.